agreatviktor/sophon/README.md

 python main.py
 ```

-The default api_url for Ollama is http://localhost:11434, but you can change this by passing --api_url to main.py like this:
+The default api_url for Ollama is http://localhost:11434, but you can change this by passing --api-url to main.py like this:
 ```
-python main.py --api_url=http://my-server:11434
+python main.py --api-url=http://my-server:11434
 ```

-You can also launch the application at a specified starting level using --starting_level, for example to start at level 2:
+You can also launch the application at a specified starting level using --starting-level, for example to start at level 2:
 ```
-python main.py --starting_level=2
+python main.py --starting-level=2
 ```